resonatehq-examples/example-kafka-worker-py/README.md

 Then we have a consumer process (record_deletor) which pulls messages off the records_to_be_deleted topic / queue and simulates a batch deletion of data associated with the IDs.
 The application assumes that there is no way to know how much data there is to delete in relation to a record ID.
 So the `batch_delete()` function simulates the following:

 1. A 25% chance of encountering an error while deleting the rows.
 This is to showcase Resonate's automatic function execution retry feature.
 2. A 25% chance that any given batch deletion has deleted all remaining rows associated with the record ID.
+That is — on each attempt to delete rows for a given ID, there is a 25% chance that the workflow completes for that ID, which realistically simulates an unknown amount of time.

-The Resonate Application Node (record_deletor) pulls messages off the queue in the order in which the are placed there (FIFO) and kicks off a workflow for each message that it pulls off.
+The Resonate Application Node (record_deletor) pulls messages off the queue (records_to_be_deleted) in the order in which the are placed there (FIFO) and kicks off a workflow for each message that it pulls off.

-Once there is an indication that there are no more rows to delete associated with the record ID, the workflow will put a new message onto a different topic / queue which we can assume will be monitored by some other processing node that might notify someone or something that the data is deleted.
+When there are no more rows to delete, the workflow puts a new message onto a different topic / queue which we can assume will be monitored by some other processing node that might notify someone or something that the data is deleted.
-The message on that topic / queue will include the offset of produced message.
-This will enable us to see how the ordering changed with the first message off of the records_to_be_deleted topic / queue to the first message onto the records_that_were_deleted topic / queue.
+The message on that topic / queue will include the offset of the produced message and this will enable us to see how the ordering changed with the first message off of the records_to_be_deleted topic / queue to the first message onto the records_that_were_deleted topic / queue.

 The Resonate SDK is built so that new workflows can be invoked at any time, even if existing workflows are in progress.